 The Bleeding of the Stone is a simple tale by one of Libya's foremost novelists has the power and qualities of a myth, blending elements of magical realism, mysticism and politics.
 The book uses what we could call magical realism.
-On the other hand, when it comes to the historical and spiritual aspects behind the book, other people may not see anything magical about it.
-Some people may see all of the things that the author Ibrahim al-Koni, writes about as reality, not magical.
+On the other hand, when it comes to the historical and

 The Author writes about a Bedouin Muslim herdsman who lives alone in the rugged mountain desert of southern Libya.
 Asouf, the main character lives a life which many American’s would call a life of isolation.
 He lives his life like this because his father taught him the need for patience and the necessity of avoiding other humans because of their evil.
 Through out the book Asouf, deals with many interesting characters.